These low carb double chocolate mini muffins are fudgy, soft, and delicious! Gluten free, keto, and sugar free recipe.

 I'll definitely be making them again – not least because there aren't many left now!

-Add in some low carb chocolate chips (I use Lily's Sweets dark chocolate baking chips) and stir well.
+Add an egg, unsweetened cocoa powder, baking powder and almond flour.
+Beat until smooth.
+Next, add in some low carb chocolate chips (I use Lily's Sweets dark chocolate baking chips) and stir well.

-- ½ cup low carb sweetener eg xylitol or similar
+- ½ cup low carb sweetener, eg Lakanto

 - 1 egg

 - 1 tbs unsweetened cocoa powder

 - 28 g Lily's Sweets dark chocolate baking chips

 - Preheat the oven to 350F.
 Line a mini muffin pan with mini muffin cases.

 - Place the butter and cream cheese in a stand mixer bowl and beat until combined.
 Add the sweetener and beat again.